johnMinelli/PuzzleSolver/README.md

 ```

 ### Running on OSX
-For some reason I have to set DYLD_FALLBACK_LIBRARY_PATH or PuzzleSolver fails to execute due to unresolved library issues.
+For some reason on High Sierra I have to set DYLD_FALLBACK_LIBRARY_PATH or PuzzleSolver fails to execute due to unresolved library issues.
+This issue went away after I upgraded to Mojave.
 ```
 DYLD_FALLBACK_LIBRARY_PATH=/usr/local/opt/lib ./PuzzleSolver ...
 ```